Skip to main content

 Description

 Windu CMS is vulnerable to Cross-Site Request Forgery in user editing functionality.
 Implemented CSRF protection mechanism can be bypassed by using CSRF token of other user.
 It is worth noting that the registration is open and anyone can create an account.
-The vendor was notified early about this vulnerability, but didn't respond with the details of vulnerability or vulnerable version range.
-Only version 4.1 was tested and confirmed as vulnerable, other versions were not tested and might also be vulnerable.
+Only version 4.1 was tested and confirmed as vulnerable.
+This issue was fixed in version 4.1 build 2250.

 AI-Powered Analysis